Saayyaaaa/WebDevProject/README.md

 User accounts:
 We allow clients to register, log in and manage their profiles.
 There will be secure authentication and authorization mechanisms.

-Shopping cart and checkout:
-We allow customers to add items to the shopping cart and proceed to checkout.

 Technologies
 Backend: Python (Django), PostgreSQL